EduID-Mobile/Architecture-and-Requirements/version2/01-use-cases.md

 With persistent authorizations for the edu-ID Mobile App, students have to enter their password on their mobile device only in an interoductionary session and then the authorziation remains active as long they study or as long as they use a device.

 ### Benefits for Application Developers

-- simple authorization scheme

-- faster time to market because of a simple and edu-ID App independent authorization scheme.

-- support of multiple endpoints from within a single app
+Developers of native apps benefit from the edu-ID Mobile App as they can rely on a standards based and well documented authorization scheme.

-The edu-ID Mobile App would also eliminate the need for alternative authentication schemes or special platform extensions.
+The edu-ID Mobile App eliminates the need for alternative authentication schemes or special platform extensions.
 This simplifies the app maintenance process and reduces resource requirements.

-The now free resources can be used for other educational innovations.
+Furthermore, app developers can move faster to market by defining or building on data-exchange protocols.
+By using the NAIL API Framework, much of proprietary authentication logic can be replaced with a few lines of code.
+As the NAIL API can accept app specific authororization tokens, app developers can even offload OAuth2 related authorization logic into the NAIL API Framework without using an external authorization app.

+App developers can easier integrate multiple authorized services into a single app.
+This makes it easier for them to support the user experience in environments where users have to use the same protocols for connecting to different systems.